 Making these high-performance details freely available will assist the building industry to design and build more energy-efficient and thermally-comfortable homes for New Zealanders.
 Further, the information contained in this handbook will be of considerable value to council consenting officials as they review increasing numbers of high-performance building projects.

 The handbook was submitted to BRANZ in fulfilment of Project LR12313: Thermal performance of houses is in the detail – providing tested details that deliver.
-Once feedback is received from BRANZ the handbook will be updated.
-BRANZ will also publish it as an External Report soon.
-This page will be updated when this happens.
+It is available from BRANZ at the following link: ER70 PHINZ High-performance construction details handbook (2022).

-The High-Performance Construction Details Handbook Version 01 is available to download now, for free.
+The High-Performance Construction Details Handbook is available to download below, for free.